desktop/desktop/docs/process/labels.md

 ### Specialized areas

-We use these labels to identify issues related to a specific area or the app, or a specicif subset of users
+We use these labels to identify issues related to a specific area or the app, or a specific subset of users:

 |                             | Label name     | Description |
 | --------------------------- | -------------- | ----------- |